Where to Stay in San Francisco: Best Areas & Hotels

 There are two main areas of tourist accommodations: downtown and Fisherman's Wharf and the nearby Marina district.
 Without a car, downtown is best because so many attractions are within walking distance: Union Square shopping, North Beach (Little Italy), Chinatown, and scenic Nob Hill.
 Although getting around is a workout, awe-inspiring panoramas reward the effort.

-Neighboring Fisherman's Wharf, the residential Marina district gives tourists a chance to experience the local way of life.
+Within walking distance of Fisherman's Wharf, the residential Marina district gives tourists a chance to experience the local way of life.
 People who live in this neighborhood spend time at the Marina Green, a waterfront recreational area overlooking the Golden Gate Bridge.
 Chestnut Street in the Marina is a favorite San Francisco spot for dining at gourmet restaurants.

 On This Page: